DoJ may regret battling Google over porn probe

 That's "absolutely" a concern, said Paul Ohm, a former Justice Department prosecutor who now teaches at the University of Colorado at Boulder.
 "There's a lot of precedent for that kind of thing."

-response to the Justice Department's subpoena, filed with a San Jose, California, court on Friday, the search company argued that a 1986 privacy law means that it "cannot disclose the contents" of search terms based on a subpoena.
+In Google's written response to the Justice Department's subpoena, filed with a San Jose, California, court on Friday, the search company argued that a 1986 privacy law means that it "cannot disclose the contents" of search terms based on a subpoena.
 A subpoena is a letter from a prosecutor sent without a judge's prior approval or review.

 That law, called the Electronic Communications Privacy Act (ECPA) provides potent legal safeguards for "electronic communication services".
 Google said that because of features it offers, such as the ability to send news alerts, it qualifies as such a service; the search terms of its users are therefore legally protected, it argued.